denten-books/plain-text/3-format.md

 > The data object owner may want to have permanent secure control over how, when, where, and by whom his property is used.
-Furthermore, he may want to define different rules of engagement for different types of users and different type of security depending on the value of particular objects.
+Furthermore, he may want to define different rules of engagement for different types of users and different types of security depending on the value of particular objects.
 The rules defined by him shall govern the automated operations enabled by data services and networking.
-The owner may also sell composite objects with different rules governing each constituent objects.
+The owner may also sell composite objects with different rules governing each constituent object.
 Thus, it is necessary to be able to implement variable and extensible control.

 The data object, in this case, stands for any media content, from books to music, video, and software.
 Rather then legislating rules for copying and